If you deal with infrared, you’ll often come across the term Emissivity, but what exactly does it mean?

 The emissivity ε (energy radiation factor) is the ratio between the radiation intensity of a body and that of a blackbody at the same temperature.

 This is the most important coefficient when measuring a certain material precisely.
 If you need to measure the temperature of a surface with an infrared thermometer, then you need to know the emissivity of the material and adjust the instrument accordingly.

 The tables below list the emissivity levels for metals and non-metals.
 The values given are approximate and may vary according to the surface and condition of the material.

 Emissivity table for metals

 Emissivity table for non-metals

 Would you like to find out more about emissivity?
-Or would you like advice on the optimum way to measure your equipment?
+Or do you need advice on the best way to measure your materials?

 Please contact our specialists.